Close Encounters of the Third Kind: Critical reception

 "Spielberg is the son of an electrical-engineer, sci-fi-addict father and a classical-pianist mother, and in the climax of the film he does justice to both.
-Under the French scientist’s direction, the earthlings are ready with a console, and they greet the great craft with an oboe solo variation on the five-note theme; the craft answers in deep, tuba tones.
+Under the French scientist's direction, the earthlings are ready with a console, and they greet the great craft with an oboe solo variation on the five-note theme; the craft answers in deep, tuba tones.
 The dialogue becomes blissfully garrulous.
-And with light flooding out from the windows of this omniscient airship—it’s like New York’s skyscrapers all lighted up on a summer night—there is a conversational duet: the music of the spheres.
+And with light flooding out from the windows of this omniscient airship—it's like New York's skyscrapers all lighted up on a summer night—there is a conversational duet: the music of the spheres.
 This is one of the peerless moments in movie history—spiritually reassuring, magical, and funny at the same time.
 Very few movies have ever hit upon this combination of fantasy and amusement—The Wizard of Oz, perhaps, in a plainer, down-home way."

+The review aggregator website Rotten Tomatoes reports that 91% out of 117 reviews were positive, with an average rating of 9.1/10.
+The website's consensus reads: "Close Encounters of the Third Kind is deeply humane sci-fi exploring male obsession, cosmic mysticism, and music."
+On Metacritic, the film has a weighted average score of 90 out of 100, based on 10 reviews, indicating "universal acclaim".
 Jean Renoir compared Spielberg's storytelling to Jules Verne and Georges Méliès.
 Ray Bradbury declared it the greatest science fiction film ever made.
 David Thomson wrote that "Close Encounters had a flawless wonder, such that it might be the first film ever made" calling it "a tribute to the richness of human imagination" and "as close to a mystical experience as a major film has come, but it's the mysticism of common sense...
 The movie could have been naive and sentimental—it was inspired by Disney—but Spielberg never relinquishes his practicality and his eye for everyday detail."